eunomie/app-metrics-demo/README.md

 Run
 ---

-    chmod 777 prometheus-data
+The demo can be run with docker-compose or docker stack (on a local swarm by example):

+### docker-compose

     docker-compose up

+### docker stack

+    docker-compose build
+    docker stack deploy app-metrics-demo --compose-file docker-compose.yml

-This will build the three containers (prometheus, grafana and the app) and launch it.
+This will build the three containers (prometheus, grafana and the app) and launch them.

 Browse
 ------